sturdy-dev/semantic-code-search/README.md

 ### Navigating search results

-By default, a list of the top 5 matches are presented containing :
+By default, a list of the top 5 matches are shown, containing :

 - Similarity score
 - File path